Working in Ecuador?

-In the past decade, doing business in and with Ecuador gained a very favorable reputation around the world.
-Having recuperated from the crippling effects of a recession in 1998/99, the national economy grew an average of more than 5% annually.
-The trend continues, albeit somewhat slower, making working in Ecuador a viable option for expats looking for experience abroad in South America.
+In the past decade, doing business in and with Ecuador has become increasingly popular.
+Having recuperated from the crippling effects of a recession in 1998–99, the national economy grew by an average of more than 5% annually.
+Despite a dip in 2016, the growth trend returned in 2017, albeit being somewhat slower, making working in Ecuador a viable option for expats.

 Ecuador’s economy mainly rests on two pillars: oil and agriculture.
-Ecuador’s agricultural sector contributes a sizeable portion of the national GDP and is also one of the country’s biggest fields of employment, providing more than a quarter of the population with jobs.
-The focus of Ecuadorian agriculture is on bananas, coffee, and cocoa.
-Chances are that within the past few days, many of you have enjoyed a product that went through the hands of people working in Ecuador!
+The agricultural sector contributes a sizeable portion of the national GDP and is also one of the country’s biggest employers, providing jobs for more than a quarter of the population.
+The focus of Ecuadorian agriculture is bananas, coffee, and cocoa.

 The oil sector is still the most dominant by far.
-Ecuador’s oil producing sector has not only given many Ecuadorians a secure job, but is also a large factor in prompting expats to start working in Ecuador.
+Ecuador’s oil producing sector has not only given many Ecuadorians a secure job, but is also a large factor in drawing expats to the country.
 Other growth sectors include chemicals, machinery, construction, and electronics.

-The economy’s weaknesses, however, include its strong dependence on the world market, as being employed in Ecuador often means working in the export branch, and the nation’s topography, which we have discussed in detail in our article on moving to Ecuador.
+Ecuador’s main economic strengths are ample reserves of natural resources, a stable banking system with the US dollar as the national currency (see below), and access to the Pacific Ocean.
+Weaknesses, however, include its dependence on the world market and exports, and the nation’s topography.
 Another unfavorable factor is the relative scarcity of competing companies — there are a few big players, but far less than in many other countries.
-Some also consider the large role the government plays within the national economy a disadvantage.
+Some also consider the large role the government plays within the national economy to be a disadvantage.

-Among the first things anyone with even a passing interest in becoming an expat in Ecuador will find out is that following a deep recession towards the end of the last millennium, the nation introduced the US Dollar as its official currency in 2001.
-The process of adopting another currency, regardless of which one it actually is, is called Dollarization.
-The dollarization is partly credited with bringing the national economy back on track, improving the conditions and opportunities for everyone working in Ecuador considerably.
+Following a deep recession in the late 90s, the nation introduced the US dollar as its official currency in 2001.
+Dollarization is partly credited with bringing the national economy back on track, considerably improving the conditions and opportunities for everyone working in Ecuador.

 Free Trade Zones

-The four free trade zones (FTZ) in the country give companies and expats interested in working in Ecuador numerous incentives for investment and lasting cooperation.
-Among the benefits for foreign companies working in the free zones are near-universal tax and customs exemption, security personnel, logistical advantages such as proximity to airports and major cities (three of the four FTZs are located in the Costa region), and modern office and storage buildings.
-The nation’s free trade zones provide quite a powerful draw for expats.
+The four free trade zones (FTZ) in the country give companies and expats numerous incentives for investment and lasting cooperation.
+Among the benefits for foreign companies in the free trade zones are near-universal tax and customs exemption, security personnel, logistical advantages such as proximity to airports and major cities (three of the four FTZs are located in the Costa region), and modern offices and storage buildings.

-Any company which is planning on working in Ecuador’s travel, industry, import/export or services sectors can be eligible to establish a branch or office in one of the free trade zones.
-For a detailed insight on the matter of free trade zones, read the Ecuadorian Ley de Zonas Francas, which is the legal framework for all FTZs in the country.
+Any company that’s planning on working in Ecuador’s travel, industry, import/export, or services sectors is eligible to establish a branch or office in one of the free trade zones.
+For a detailed insight, read the Ecuadorian Ley de Zonas Francas, which is the legal framework for all FTZs in the country.